-How to Get a Green Card for Married LGBTQ & Same Sex Couples
+How to Get a LGBTQ & Same Sex Green Card Through Marriage

 On June 26, 2013, the U.S. Supreme Court issued two landmark cases which had a direct impact on gay & same-sex couples’ immigration rights.
 Hollingsworth v.
 Perry, which arose out of California’s Prop 8 measure, addressed the issue of whether the U.S. Constitution bars California from limiting marriage to unions of one man and one woman.
 In United States v.
 Windsor, the Supreme Court heard oral arguments regarding a challenge of the federal government’s denial of benefits and tax advantages to legally married same-sex couples under the Defense of Marriage Act (DOMA).
 In Obergefell v.
 Hodges, the Supreme Court decided whether all U.S. states were required to permit same sex marriage.